Evidence-based Non-Surgical Treatments

 Healthcare professionals must secure the patient’s informed consent before initiating a treatment or test AND at every appointment.
 Healthcare professionals typically require patients to confirm consent in writing (signing a consent form).

-In order to help patients answer the questions above and make the most informed decision about a test or treatment, I believe it’s important for healthcare professionals and patients to access to unbiased and independent research / evidence.
+In order to help patients make the most informed decision about a treatment, I believe it’s important for patients to have easy access to unbiased and independent research / evidence.

-Here are two internationally recognized and respected online databases that may be helpful to your research.
-They are both free to use and allow you to search by a given diagnosis or treatment method using plain language.
+Here are two internationally recognized and respected online databases that should be helpful to your research – they are both free to use and allow you to search by a given diagnosis or treatment method using plain language.
 Cochrane and PEDro

 I hope you find these resources helpful and invite you to contact me if you have any questions or suggestions.